KareemHesham1997/pingpong-task/README.md

 4- Docker:

-Used to build dockerfiles for jenkins and the app
+Used to build dockerfiles for jenkins and create dockerfile to dockerize ping-pong and push image to dockerhub.

+docker build  -t karimhisham/pingpong .
+docker push karimhisham/pingpong

 5- Jenkins:

 Used to make the CI CD part and make a complete pipeline

-5- create docker file to dockerize ping-pong and push image to dockerhub.

-docker build  -t karimhisham/pingpong .
-docker push karimhisham/pingpong